ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-text-alternative.md

 ## Demo

-You can see the demo of a WYSIWYG editor with the base image feature enabled below.
-Click on the images to activate the image toolbar and use the contextual toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/low-vision.svg Alternative text} to edit the text alternative.
+The editor below has the base image feature enabled.
+Click any of the images and use the contextual image toolbar {@icon @ckeditor/ckeditor5-core/theme/icons/low-vision.svg Alternative text} to edit the text alternative.

 {@snippet features/image-text-alternative}